-As per the IRS rules, you’ll receive a 1099 INT when the interest amount is $10 or $600 in a tax period.
+As per the IRS rules, you’ll receive a 1099 INT when the interest amount $10 or $600 in a tax period.
 The interest income paid/received below the reporting threshold doesn’t require an IRS Form 1099 INT.
 Suppose, if you didn’t receive a 1099 INT, it doesn’t mean to exclude that income on a tax return.
-Instead, you have to include all the incomes earned apart from a regular salary of above $400 must be reported on the tax return form.
-Hence, the individual who earns income more than $400 apart from wages must be included when filing a tax return.
+Instead, you need to include all the incomes earned apart from a regular salary of above $400 on the tax return form.
+Hence, the individual who earns income more than $400 apart from wages must include when filing a tax return.

 What happens if you don’t report 1099 interest income?

 Generally, if the IRS receives a 1099 INT, they will do computer matching on tax returns.
 The IRS uses the individual’s TIN to check whether they have reported 1099 interest income when filing tax returns or not.
 If you don’t report the interest income, the IRS might send you a penalty notice for failing to claim interest income.
 Besides, if the IRS sends you a notice, then you must pay a penalty of % on taxes owed.
 This penalty is imposed every month after the deadline.
 If you intentionally ignore the penalty, the IRS imposes a penalty of 1% on the tax amount per month.
 Moreover, if you keep avoiding it, the penalty can increase up to 25% on the amount earned.